dimesha/myapp-android/README.md

 3. **Run the application:**
 npm run android

+> [!NOTE]
-This will start the Metro Bundler.
+> This will start the Metro Bundler.
 You can then launch the app on your preferred device or simulator.

 ## Implementation Details
 - **Firebase Integration:** Firebase authentication (`firebase/auth`) and Firebase database (`firebase/database`) are used for user authentication and data storage.